-NAHB recently released its 2020 priced out estimates.
-The new estimates show that, if the median new home price goes up by $1,000, 158,857 households would be priced out of the housing market nationwide.
-In other words, based on their incomes, 158,857 households would be able to qualify for a mortgage to purchase the home before the price increase, but not afterward.
+NAHB recently released its 2021 priced out estimates.
+The new estimates show that 75.1 million households (roughly 60 percent of all U.S. households) are not able to afford a median priced new home in 2021, in that their incomes are insufficient to qualify for a mortgage under standard underwriting criteria.
+If the median new home price goes up by $1,000, an additional 153,967 households would be priced out of the market.
+These 153,967 households would qualify for the mortgage before the price increase, but not afterward.

-The metropolitan area with the largest priced out effect, in terms of absolute numbers, is New York-Newark-Jersey City, NY-NJ-PA, where 6,172 households would not be able to qualify for a mortgage to purchase a new median-priced home if its price goes up by $1,000.
-This is largely because New York metro area, where the median-priced new home is only affordable to 13.4% of households, is the most populous metro area with 7.4 million households.
-Chicago-Naperville-Elgin, IL-IN-WI metro area registers the second largest number of priced-out households (4,964), followed by Houston-The Woodlands-Sugar Land, TX metro area (4,479).
+The metropolitan area with the largest priced out effect, in terms of absolute numbers, is New York-Newark-Jersey City, NY-NJ-PA, where 6,756 households would not be able to qualify for a mortgage to purchase a new median-priced home if its price goes up by $1,000.
+This is largely because New York metro area, where the median-priced new home is only affordable to 26.1% of households, is the most populous metro area with roughly 8 million households.
+Chicago-Naperville-Elgin, IL-IN-WI metro area registers the second largest number of priced-out households (5,162), followed by Houston-The Woodlands-Sugar Land, TX metro area (4,533).
 Compared to New York, the median priced homes in Chicago or Houston metro areas are relatively more affordable to begin with.
-Around 41.6% of households in Chicago and 45% of households in Houston metro area can afford new median-priced homes there.
+Around 44% of households in Chicago and 51% of households in Houston metro area can afford new median-priced homes there.

 More details, including priced out estimates for every state and over 300 metropolitan areas, and a description of the underlying methodology, are available in the full study.